 Never make critical remarks about your teen's body.
 If she has a weight problem, you can be sure she's aware of it.
-Your negative remarks will only make her feel more discouraged and could make the problem worse.
+Your comments will only make her feel more discouraged and could make the problem worse.

 3. Teach your teen about media.

-Don't let your daughter be a fashion victim or your son become obsessed with being muscle-bound.
-Help him or her develop a healthy skepticism about images in magazines, on screen, and on the web.
-Make sure your teen understands the airbrushing, photo manipulation, stylists, personal trainers, cosmetic surgery, and other tricks that make up the beauty industry and celebrity culture.
-Guide your teen to decode advertising messages that link products with personal fulfillment.
+Help your daughter or son learn to be skeptical about what they see in magazines, on screen, and on the web.
+Make sure your teen understands the airbrushing, photo edits, stylists, personal trainers, cosmetic surgery, and other tricks that fuel the beauty industry and celebrity culture.

-Support your teen to develop talents and skills that have nothing to do with appearance -- like music, sports, arts, and volunteer activities.
-Show an interest in his or her passions and pursuits.
-Acknowledge the good things you love about them, such as how they can make you laugh or their dedication to schoolwork or the way they look out for their younger siblings.
-Focus on health over appearance whenever possible.
+Support your teen’s talents and skills that have nothing to do with how she looks -- like music, sports, arts, and volunteer activities.
+Show an interest in her passions and pursuits.
+Praise the good things you love about her, like how she can make you laugh, her focus on schoolwork, or the way she looks out for her younger siblings.
+Focus on health over looks whenever you can.

 5. Make good health a family affair.

-Your entire family will be healthier if you avoid fast food, keep junk food out of the house, cook nutritious meals, and get active.
+Your entire family will be healthier if you keep junk food out of the house, cook nutritious meals instead of hitting the drive-thru, and get active.
 But you don't have to do it all at once to make a difference.
 Just one small change can start building your and your teen's confidence and help you work toward bigger goals.
-And having other family members sharing in these new behaviors will make your teen feel less isolated.
+If other family members share in these new behaviors, it will make your teen feel less isolated, too.